dnartub/npm-svg2vue-loader/src/README.md

-# nmp-svg2vue-loader
-Convert svg-source to Vue-component on importing
+Convert vsvg-source to Vue-component on importing

 #### Usage